marlospomin/yubikey-guide/README.md

 ```
 ### Backup

-First, save a copy of the Certify key, Subkeys and public key:
+To protect your keys, create a backup of Certify, Subkeys, and the public key:

 ```bash
 gpg --output $GNUPGHOME/$KEYID-Certify.key \